capooti/foss4g_2017_geonode_solr/docs/10_customization.md

 ### Solr pagination

-As a bonus step, if you are willing adventurous, try to implement Solr pagination.
+As a bonus step, if you are feeling adventurous, try to implement Solr pagination.

 Hint: you will need to read the *start* value in *views.py* from *data['response']* and pass it in the *RequestContext* dictionary, together with *docs* and *count*.